AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/using-the-home-area/get-started-with-home.md

 ### Log your time

 Keep track of the hours you've worked on individual work items.
-You can choose a general hour type, such as Task Time, or you can choose a project-specific hour type set up by your Workfront administrator.
+You can choose a general hour type, such as Task Time, or you can choose a project-specific hour type set up by your [!DNL Workfront] administrator.

 For more information on how to log time in the Home area, see the section [Home](../../../timesheets/create-and-manage-timesheets/log-time.md#home) in the article [Log time](../../../timesheets/create-and-manage-timesheets/log-time.md).